Assistance to Students in Disaster and Emergency Areas

 Major Disasters and Emergencies within the United States

-In the event of a major disaster or emergency that is natural or human-made, Excelsior College will use reasonable and humane judgment to waive late registration fees and provide extensions for courses, student services annual fees, and graduate student fees for any impacted student.
+In the event of a major disaster or emergency that is natural or human-made, Excelsior College will use reasonable and humane judgment to waive late registration fees and provide extensions for courses, Student Services Annual Fee, and graduate student fees for any impacted student.
 The student's time to complete the degree will also be adjusted.
-(See below for information regarding Excelsior College® Examinations students who are impacted when Pearson Vue test sites close).
+(See below for information for students who are registered to take UExcel® and Excelsior College® Examinations students who are impacted when Pearson Vue test sites close).

 This policy applies to Excelsior College students who reside in areas located within the United States that are declared major disaster or emergency areas as defined by the Federal Emergency Management Agency (FEMA) of the U.S. Department of Homeland Security.
 A "major disaster or emergency" is defined by FEMA as: